 Adjustable pillows can be made with all types of filling, the common denominator is that you have the ability to add/remove the filling to your desired lift and firmness.

 This option is popular with shredded memory foam pillows or other pillows with easily-removable filling.
 Adjustable pillows provide a way for every type of sleeper to enjoy their pillow.

-- Pillow filling needs to be removed hygienically for optimal use
+- Messy and the pillow filling needs to be removed hygienically for optimal use

 - Can take a little time to find the right amount of loft; some experimenting may be needed